Shepherd’s Pie With Sausage

 Directions

 Begin by peeling and boiling the potatoes for the mashed potato topping.
 While the potatoes are cooking heat a large skillet.
-Begin browning your sausage.
-Dice onion and carrots.
+Begin browning the sausage meat over medium heat.
+Dice the onion, celery, and carrots.
 Add them to the sausage as it browns.
 Sprinkle in the thyme and cracked black pepper.

 Slowly add in the remaining 1 cup of stock.
 Allow the filling to simmer for a few minutes until the gravy is thickened (about 5 minutes).
 When ready turn off the heat and set it aside.
 If you are using a baking dish you can pour the filling into it and then set it aside.
 (If you are using a cast iron skillet you can use the same pan.)

 Finish boiling and mashing the potatoes.
-I like to use a mixer to do this to make sure the potatoes are creamy and free of lumps.
+I like to use a mixer to do this to ensure the potatoes are creamy and free of lumps.

-Top the filing with the potatoes.
-Melt the 2 tbsp of butter and brush the top of the potatoes with it.
+Top the filling with the potatoes.
+Melt the 2 tbsp. of butter and brush the top of the potatoes with it.

 You can also cut it up and place it evenly over the potatoes if you don’t have a pastry brush.